staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/installation/install-overview.md

 You can [install Postman](/docs/getting-started/installation/installation-and-updates) on a number of operating systems including [Windows](/docs/getting-started/installation/installation-and-updates/#install-postman-on-windows), [macOS](/docs/getting-started/installation/installation-and-updates/#install-postman-on-mac), and [Linux](/docs/getting-started/installation/installation-and-updates/#install-postman-on-linux) or use the [Postman web app](/docs/getting-started/installation/installation-and-updates/#use-the-postman-web-app).
 If you use the Postman web app, for best experience download and install the [Postman Desktop Agent](/docs/getting-started/basics/about-postman-agent/#the-postman-desktop-agent) to take advantage of additional features.

-Postman Visual Studio Code extension enables you to test and collaborate on your APIs.
+The Postman Visual Studio Code extension enables you to test and collaborate on your APIs.
 You can install it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Postman.postman-for-vscode).

 To learn more about updating and troubleshooting your Postman installation, see [Install and update Postman](/docs/getting-started/installation/installation-and-updates).